DonSchenck/kubevirt-crc-windows-tutorial/README.md

 This tutorial will guide you through the process of getting kubevirt running inside of OpenShift, and then using kubevirt to host a Windows VM in OpenShift.
 That Windows VM will be running an IIS-powered web site and a .NET Framework WCF service application.

-## Glossary
+## Glossary/Acronyms
-VM: Virtual Machine
+CLI: Command-Line Interface
 CRC: CodeReady Containers
-CLI: Command-Line Interface
+VM: Virtual Machine

 ## Prerequisites
 CodeReady Containers